 Usually, the longer the fermentation process, the less sugar is left behind in the drink.
 Some people let it ferment for 5-30 days.

-According to Sencha Tea, Kambucha generally has 3 grams of carbs within a 6-ounce serving.
+According to Sencha Tea, Kombucha generally has 3 grams of carbs within a 6-ounce serving.

 Shop-bought or homemade?

-I would say 99.9% of the time, if you have the option of making something at home, then you should.
+I would say 99.9% of the time if you can make something at home, then you should.

 There are plenty of Kambucha starter kits you can order online with instructions.

 I would have concerns about the ingredients used in shop-bought Kombucha.
 Plus, the longer Kombucha is sold to the masses, the more popular it becomes, and the poorer the quality of Kombucha will become.